siberianfox/tinygwiki/TinyG-Configuration-for-Firmware-Version-0.97.md

 _Note: The two startup lines on reset will always be in JSON format regardless of setting in order to allow UIs to sync with an unknown board._

-_Note: Disabling JSON mode using JSON (`{ej:0}`) will return a `stat` message in text mode.
+_Note: Disabling JSON mode using JSON `{ej:0}` will return a response in text mode (typically `stat:N`.
 Since you just disabled JSON mode your response will be in text mode.
 Parsers beware._

 ### $JV - Set JSON verbosity
 Sets how much information is returned in JSON mode.
 If you are using JSON mode with high-speed files (many short lines at high feed rates) you probably do not full verbose mode (5).